Sara-DLC/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+     sessions are commonly used to persist information, this allows the server to save the authentication information so there is no need to login on every new request the client makes to the server.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. bcrypt changes passwords into a secure hashes

 - [ ] What does bcrypt do to slow down attackers?
+    Bcrypt uses a key derivation function and also uses salts and hashes the information 2^n times.

 - [ ] What are the three parts of the JSON Web Token?
+    - Header
+    - Payload
+    - Signature

 ## Minimum Viable Product